Thematic Working Groups

 In result of merging the Working Group on Aliens’ Integration (2016) and the Working Group for Consolidation of Reintegration Activities (2011), the Working Group on Integration Issues was established in December 2017 on the basis of the SCMI decision.
 The main directions of the merged group are: developing the policy of aliens’ integration, studying the needs identified for institutionalization of the field and recommendations and legislative proposals; facilitating the reintegration process of returned migrants and coordination of the state programme on reintegration.

-The Working Group is coordinated by the Ministry of Internally Displaced Persons from Occupied Territories, Accommodation and Refugees of Georgia.
+The Working Group is coordinated by the Ministry of IDPs from the Occupied Territories, Labour, Health and Social Affairs.